Ephigenia/harrison/README.md

 files from the `views/node/` directory get listet in the Node-Edit Form.

 # Changelog

+* 0.5
+	* big rewrite to split admin and frontend sources, also using doctrine and ephFrame 0.3 as base

 * 0.4.5
 	* Complete Mobile Admin integration for iPhone and Android